John Stokes

 2) Con and Dec buy the Company at an agreed price with John

-3) The Company to be valued by independent valuers and the proceeds split three ways.
+3) The Company to be valued by independent valuers, the creditors paid and the proceeds split three ways.

-As part of the agreement for John buying the company he signed an undertaking saying that he was not allowed to use the name The Bachelors [or any colourable imitation] in any shape or form.
+As part of the agreement for John buying the company he signed an undertaking saying that he was not allowed to use the name The Bachelors [or any colourable imitation] in any shape or form, in perpetuity.
 Con and Dec were allowed to use the name in any way, in particular 'The New Bachelors', but not 'The Bachelors' alone or 'The Original Bachelors'.

-High Court Undertaking by John Stokes 15th May 1984
+Extract from High Court Undertaking by John Stokes 15th May 1984 [Page 7}

 7 (a) The Purchaser [John Stokes] and the Company hereby irrevocably consent in perpetuity to the use by the Vendors [Con and Dec Cluskey] of any name incorporating the word "Bachelors" alone provided such name does not constitute the name "The Bachelors" alone or the name "The Original Bachelors".